erelsgl/limdu/README.md

 * Classification based on a cross-lingual language model.
 * Format conversion - ARFF, JSON, svm-light, TSV.

-## Contributions

-All contributions are welcome!
-All reasonable pull requests, with appropriate unit-tests, will be accepted.

 ## License

 LGPL

+## Contributions

+Code contributions are welcome.
+Reasonable pull requests, with appropriate documentation and unit-tests, will be accepted.

+Do you like limdu?
+Remember that you can star it :-)